FlorisP/Reproducibility-Project-Towards-Single-Camera-Human-3D-Kinematics/README.md

 Given that the original research project made extensive use of GPUs for developing the model, deploying GPUs for the reproduction appeared to be a reasonable step.
 In order to achieve this, a popular cloud computing platform, Google Cloud, was decided upon.
 The general plan involved running a virtual machine with access to GPUs on the cloud to augment the data and re-test the model on the augmented data.
 However, there have certain roadblocks we have run into with respect to this approach.

 Firstly, the allocation of physical resources on Google Cloud turned out to be more challenging than expected.
 It has taken a while to arrive at a server that met the needs, despite our requirements being relatively limited.
+This has taken a while to resolve, as the allocation has to be manually performed on individual regional servers.

-Secondly, there have been issues when attempting to build the project on the cloud virtual machien instance.
+Secondly, there have been issues when attempting to build the project on the cloud virtual machine instance.
 In particular, certain packages prescribed in the conda environment file could not be installed by conda.
+These conda environment packages appeared to halt the creation of the environment.
+After numerous attempts, this issue has not been resolved.

-- installing the necessary software (conda env, opensim, etc.)
+As a result of the afore-mentioned issues, cloud computing was not utilised for the project due to time efficiency considerations.
+Instead, the work on the data generation for the model was performed locally.

 ## Results